 The Galloping Goose

-Galloping Goose trailside scene
+Galloping Goose trailside scene |

 I found the trail-start by back-tracking to the route intersection with the Great Trail sign-boards.
 Inside the city the trail passes between the backyards of some big, old farm-style houses, which might have been kind of seedy when the trains still ran.
 But now the tracks have been torn up to make a pleasant bike route shaded by huge big-leaf maples, and the houses are probably valued much higher.
 A few miles on, the trail runs next to the Trans-Canada Highway (Hwy.
 1), not the most scenic stretch, but it is a smooth-paved, flat bicycle express-way out of the city.

 After Burnside Road the trail crosses Hwy.
-1 toward Island Highway, then enters some more modern suburban neighborhoods, where there are strip malls or shopping centers near major street crossings.
+1 toward Island Highway, then enters some more modern suburban neighborhoods, with strip malls or shopping centers near major street crossings.
 I thought it might be a good idea to stop to buy some Powerade and snacks - I was only carrying two water bottles and a granola bar.
 But I was fired up to ride and didn't want to stop to deal with mini-marts or grocery store crowds, so I just kept going.

 Many of the crossings are located at intersections that were under construction, in the process of improvement, but that sometimes made it difficult to pick up the trail again on the other side of a four-plus-lane street.
 At one point I followed a bike lane into what soon became a neighborhood of 70's era split-levels.
 Guessing that I was off-route, I stopped to ask a passer-by, a tall, ruddy-skinned man with wild salt-and-pepper gray hair, who spoke with a slight French-Canadian accent.
 He pointed the way back to the rail-trail, warning me to be careful.
 "There are people who shouldn't be out," he said, "They are beasts."
 I thanked him, reassuring him that I could escape on my bicycle.